7 takeaways from the Democratic debate in New Hampshire - KTVZ

 Buttigieg struggled to defend himself, saying, “Systemic racism has penetrated to every level of our system and my city was not immune.”

-When Warren was asked if his answer was sufficient, she bluntly said, “No.”
+When Warren was asked if his answer was substantial, she bluntly said, “No.”

 These focused attacks on Buttigieg underscored how much of the Democratic field views its top objective as stopping his momentum before New Hampshire’s primary on Tuesday.
 And the questions about South Bend highlight perhaps the biggest obstacle in his path to the Democratic nomination: his lack of support among voters of color, who make up a large and important bloc of the Democratic primary electorate as the race moves past Iowa and New Hampshire.